rnmessick/data-structures-and-algorithms/otherReadmes/linkedLists.md

 **append** which adds a new node with the given value to the end of the list.

 **insertBefore** which adds a new node with the given newValue immediately before the first value node

+**insertAfter** which add a new node with the given newValue immediately after the first value node

 \*\*